-As Congress continues to deliberate reforms to our healthcare system and decide how to move forward during and after the COVID-19 pandemic, now is the time to speaking with representatives on Capitol Hill and share the real-world impact that federal health policy has on cancer patients and care delivery in your community.
+As Congress continues to consider legislation to improve access to care after two years of the COVID-19 pandemic, it is more important than ever to share the real-world impact that federal health policy has on cancer patients and care delivery with your congressional representatives.

-Since it wasn't logistically possible to organize our in-person Capitol Hill Day this year, ACCC was able to offer it's members* a new way to experience advocacy trainings, legislative briefings, and Congressional meetings from the comfort of their home or office.
+Since it wasn't logistically possible to organize our in-person Capitol Hill Day, ACCC was able to once again offer it's members* virtual advocacy trainings, legislative briefings, and congressional meetings.

-Our members were be able to advocate for federal policies that improve access to quality cancer care.
-And discussed the challenges that they–and their patients–face every day.
-They were able to help ensure that future legislation reflects the reality of cancer care delivery.
+On Wednesday, June 15, ACCC members from across the country were able to advocate for federal policies that improve access to quality care.
+They discussed the challenge that they–and their patients–face every day, and were able to help ensure that future legislation reflects the reality of cancer care delivery.

-ACCC's legislative priorities focused on the Telehealth Modernization Act and the Safe Step Act of 2021, and other opportunities to advocate for bills that closely impact the cancer care landscape.
+ACCC's legislative priorities focused on the Telehealth Monetarization Act and the Improving Seniors' Timely Access to Care Act of 2021, and other opportunities to advocate for bills that closely impact the cancer care landscape.

 We are grateful to have been able to give our members this opportunity to share their expertise and put a human face to decisions regarding federal healthcare policies.